JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 ## Paragraph elements

+- Update the HTML file with <p> tags.
-- It is fine to nest tags with in them
+- It is fine to nest tags with in them.
 - <p> tag is used to mark it as a paragraph.